Go to the Students section

 We advise you to be in a private and confidential space to ensure you are able to speak openly and honestly when a therapist calls.
 Please note, if you are driving at the time of our call we will not be able to continue the conversation and you will need to reschedule your appointment.

-If you miss your telephone triage appointment or your initial face to face appointment, you should contact us as soon as possible if you wish to re-arrange.
+If you miss your telephone triage appointment or your initial face to face appointment, you should contact us within 48 hours if you wish to re-arrange.

 Unless we hear from you within 48 hours of your appointment time, we